http://WhatisTaxed.com: Data-mining the Tax Code

 The Code does not lie, but judges, politicians, and bureaucrats do.

-All of the Titles of Law are suspect of color of law, and candidates for data mining.
+All of the Titles of Law are suspect of your color of law, and all are candidates for data mining.

 Attention Researchers